 Sony Xperia 1 III camera

-The new Sony Xperia series will boast the world’s first variable telephoto smartphone camera, which will let you focus at lengths of either 70mm or 105mm.
-The all-new zoom function makes (pun intended) dizzying advances in phone camera technology: you'll be able to zoom in up to 300mm with the image remaining crystal-clear.
+A zoom function makes dizzying advances in phone camera technology: you'll be able to zoom in up to 300mm with the image remaining crystal-clear.

-There’s also an exciting-sounding new real-time AF function that will allow you to track subjects while they're moving.
-In a rather sweet nod to the days of analogue photography, the Xperia 1 III will have a dedicated shutter button and one that autofocuses if you press it halfway down.
+And there's also an exciting-sounding new real-time AF function that will allow you to track subjects while they're moving.
+In a rather sweet nod to the days of analogue photography, the Sony Xperia 1 III will have a dedicated shutter button and one that autofocuses if you press it halfway down, which sounds great.

 Sony Xperia 1 III audio

-Here's yet another first for the smartphone world: the Xperia 1 III will deliver two-channel sound converted into a '360-degree' experience that feels totally immersive.
-This the sort of tech we at RadioTimes.com are more used to writing about in relation to televisions – indeed, it was a central point of the recently released Sony Bravia XR A90J.
+Here's yet another first for the smartphone world: the Sony Xperia 1 III will deliver two-channel sound converted into a '360-degree' experience that claims to feel immersive.
+It’s the sort of tech we at RadioTimes.com are more used to writing about in relation to televisions – so it will be interesting to see how it works.